 Less often, other organs are affected in people with a weakened immune system.

 Doctors usually diagnose the infection by doing blood tests that detect antibodies against the parasite.

 Cooking meat thoroughly or freezing it and washing the hands thoroughly after handling raw meat, soil, or cat litter help prevent spread of the infection.

-Most healthy people do not require treatment, but adults with symptoms and newborns and infants with the infection are treated with pyrimethamine plus sulfadiazine and leucovorin.
+Most healthy people with toxoplasmosis do not require treatment, but adults with eye involvement, severe or persistent symptoms, or weakened immune systems, and pregnant women, and newborns with congenital infection are treated.

 Although the parasite can grow in the tissues of many animals, it produces eggs (oocysts) only in cells lining the intestine of cats.
 Eggs are shed in a cat’s stool and, after 1 to 5 days, become able to cause infection.
 Eggs in the soil are able to cause infection for months.
 Wild birds, rodents, deer, and many domestic animals (particularly pigs and sheep) may ingest the eggs in food or soil contaminated by cat stool.
 The eggs release forms of the parasite called tachyzoites.
 Tachyzoites spread in the animal's tissues and eventually form cysts.

 Life Cycle of Toxoplasma gondii